Requirement of Valuation Report from RV & MB

 Q8.
 Can we use multiple methods together?

 Ans.
 Yes.
-Often, valuers use a blended or weighted average of two or more methods to ensure accuracy and regulatory acceptance.
+Often, valuers use a blended or weighted average of two or more methods to check the accuracy and regulatory acceptance by income tax, RBI under FEMA, MCA under companies Act 2013.